aarpitdubey/almabetter/2_Analytics_Framework/1_Data_Exploration_Using_Excel/README.md

 ## 4. GOTO statement :
 - The **GOTO statement is a control statement** in Excel that allows you to **jump to a specific cell (or) range of cells** within a worksheet.

-> Note : GOTO statement is "Legacy" statement in Excel and it is generally not recommended for use in modern excel sheet instead, of using GOTO statement.
+> Note : GOTO statement is "Legacy" statement in Excel and it is generally not recommended for use in modern excel sheet instead, of using GOTO statement, you can use if-else.

 ### KEYBOARD SHORTCUTs :